 As I’ve written recently in a comment on DearSusan you have to adjust your strategy:

 1. Switch to places that can’t easily be reached (but are still spectacular).
 If you have to hike a longer distance to reach a spot nearly nobody is shooting there.
-If you have to use a serious 4WD car and need to cross several deep rivers only few people will do this.
+If you have to use a serious 4WD car and need to cross several deep rivers only a few people will do this.

 2. Visit the iconic places during really bad weather.
 Most tourists just move to the next hotel or restaurant in this kind of situation.